Resource

 Fraser Health

-• Summer heat, smoke and health: Recommended actions for owners and managers of rental and strata housing
+• Summer heat, wildfire smoke and health: Recommended actions for owners and managers of rental and strata housing

 Vancouver Coastal and Fraser Health